 - Paper filters (or you can use a reusable metal filter replacement such as the Able Brewing DISK).

-- Kitchen scale or the scoop that comes in the box.
+- A kitchen scale or the scoop that comes in the box.

 - Kettle